-Figure 3.2 Distribution of Sales Volumes for 2019/2020.
+Figure 3.2 Distribution of Sales Volumes for 2020/2021.

-3.2 2020 Short-Term Bulk Water Sales Forecasts
+3.2 2021 Short-Term Bulk Water Sales Forecasts

 Curtailments were lifted in the Mgeni System in April 2018.
 This resulted in an increase in demands to pre-drought figures in December 2018.
-Increased growth, as a result of the commissioning of eThekwini Municipality's Western Aqueduct, coupled with Umgeni Water's expansion into uThukela District Municipality and KCDM means that a steady growth in demand is expected over the next few years.
-This demand growth is projected to 1 415 M&/day for the 2020/2021 financial year following which demand growth is expected to increase to 1 486 M&/day in 2021/2022, 1 526 M&/day in 2022/2023 and 1 567 M&/day in 2023/2024 (Figure 3.3).
+Increased growth, as a result of the commissioning of eThekwini Municipality's Western Aqueduct, coupled with Umgeni Water's expansion into KCDM and an unfortunate increase in water loss in some customer areas, means that a steady growth in demand has been experienced over the past years and this has increased the pressure on supply infrastructure.
+This demand growth is further projected to increase to 1 518 Me/day for the 2021/2022 financial year following which demand growth is expected to increase to 1 577 Me/day in 2022/2023, 1 618 Me/day in 2023/2024 and 1 667 Me/day in 2024/2025 (Figure 3.3).
+This demand increase, which is mostly driven by increased water loss in systems, is not sustainable and the infrastructure that should supply these high demands is almost certainly inadequate.
+As a result, these predicted demand increases will have to be reduced through water demand management or curtailment of supply.